SamFrier/ansible-role-citrix-receiver/README.md

 ## Requirements

-Designed for Ubuntu 16.04 (CentOS 7 TBC).
+Designed for Ubuntu 16.04 and CentOS 7.

 ## Example Playbook